 Who pays for closing costs?

-Some of the expenses incurred by the buyer include appraisal cost, property tax, HOA fees, and a homeowner’s insurance policy premium.
+Some of the expenses incurred by the buyer include appraisal costs, property tax, HOA fees, and a homeowner’s insurance policy premium.
 The seller’s expenses include real estate commissions for the buyer’s and seller’s agents.

 Who pays for closing costs in a cash home deal?

 One of the best things about a cash home deal is that sellers don’t have to pay expenses for real estate agents.
 Since the house is purchased directly from the seller and neither party has hired a realtor, closing costs are practically zero.
-The seller also doesn’t have to pay for mortgage costs, appraisal fees, home inspection reports, title insurance, underwriting fees, or an origination fee.
+The seller also doesn’t have to pay mortgage costs, appraisal fees, home inspection reports, title insurance, underwriting fees, or an origination fee.